wavy/wavyfm-docs/chapters/intro/api.md

 An exception can be made for versions with the `beta` suffix.
 Such versions may be sparsely documented and unstable until they are stabilized in a full release.
 For example, the `v1beta` version would be the prerelease version of the future `v1` version.

+Each version may define its own guidelines on Error Handling, Authentication/Authorization, Data Types, etc.